-- 1 tbsp chopped green onions
+- 1 tbsp chopped parsley

-Prepping the Tofu
+Prepping the Cauliflower

 Ever wonder where your cup of coffee comes from?
 When it comes to your cup of joe, the supply chain behind the coffee matters.
 Coffee Industry: the Challenges The coffee industry faces high demand, with a number of challenges like climate change, socioeconomic issues and…